gvwilson/thirdbit/src/fiction/makers-return/index.md

     - Leads to Sindy talking about how she's different ("a throwback")
     - Which leads to her talking about Maddy (who's "normal")
       - Violet half-remembers encountering Maddy, but isn't sure it wasn't a dream so says nothing
-    - Lawson returns, asks Sindy if she knows anything about the farmhouse
+    - Lawson returns, asks Sindy if she knows anything about the bunker
-      - Sindy doesn't know anything specific, just that there are places that didn't work out
-      - Sometimes the soil won't grow stuff, sometimes raiders, sometimes just bad luck
       - She warns that it might be haunted
       - Lawson scoffs, Sindy says she means by old hardware
+      - Tells him a bit about Patient in Darkness
+      - Lawson asks why they tolerate bots like the one that attacked the shuttle
+      - Sindy bridles: "They're my friends"
     - Lawson talks to Doctor Meadows, who will try to send a drone to help repair the shuttle
       - Lawson tells her to hurry: it won't be long before the locals find them
+      - André makes a snarky remark about Violet in the background
     - Meadows asks what he's going to do about the girl
-      - Lawson looks at Sindy and says, "She'll be safer here for now."
+      - Lawson: "I think it's best she stays with us for now."
   - Chapter 13: Sindy
+    - Lawson's line about her staying immediately confirms her plan to escape
+      - When she said this kind of thing happens to her a lot, she didn't mean she *liked* it
+      - Debates taking Violet with her, but doesn't really know her
+      - Hopes there will be some old tech in the bunker she can use
+      - Realizes it's not much of a plan
+    - Z-bots check out the bunker, then Lawson takes the girls
+      - Sindy casually tries to take control of Z40
+      - Feels something stir, but isn't successful
+      - Attempt triggers an alarm: Lawson thinks something in the bunker is hostile (foreshadowing)
+    - Bunker is similar enough to Patient's lair to give Sindy the creeps
+      - Z51 sounds an alarm
+      - Lawson goes to check
+      - Sindy sees her chance
+      - Pulls lever
+      - Violet protests, but nothing happens
+    - As Violet berates her, the bunker door closes and the one behind them opens
+    - The bot that appears has four legs and two tentacles
+    - Patient's voice: "I should have known it would be you"
   - Chapter 14: Violet
   - Chapter 15: Sindy
   - Chapter 16: Violet